 No studies are available in the literature on adaptive-type synthetic- γ charts.
 The synthetic- γ charts are attractive to practitioners, as they wait until two successive samples fall outside the control limits before deciding whether the process is IC or OOC, unlike Shewhart-type γ charts, which immediately send OOC signals when a sample falls outside the control limits.
 Thus this paper will propose a VSS synthetic- γ chart, which is expected to improve the performance of the existing synthetic- γ chart.
 This paper is organised as follows: Section 2 reviews the existing synthetic- γ chart and describes the transformed statistics (T_i) that will be adopted in this paper.
-Then Section 3 introduces the proposed VSS synthetic- γ chart and the optimal charting parameters, and shows the optimal performance of the proposed chart based on numerical examples.
+Then Section 3 introduces the proposed VSS synthetic- γ chart and the formulae to evaluate various performance measures.
+Next, Section 4 proposes the algorithm to obtain the optimal charting parameters, and shows the optimal performance of the proposed chart based on numerical examples.
 Section 5 compares the performance of the proposed chart with other γ charts, while the proposed chart is implemented on an actual industrial example in Section 6.
 Finally, the conclusion is provided in Section 7.